stanton119/stanton119.github.io/pages/itab.md

 permalink: /itab/
 feature-img: "assets/img/pexels/music.jpg"
 product-icon: "assets/img/music/itab/icon.png"
+subtitle: "iTab is the quickest way to find guitar tabs for the songs you love."
 description: iTab is the quickest way to find guitar tabs for the songs you love.
 link: "https://itunes.apple.com/us/app/itab/id1058616926?ls=1&mt=12"
 bootstrap: true